sdeweese/cisco-ios-xe-programmability-lab/YANG_Suite.md

 ## NETCONF: GET Interface Descriptions
 Using NETCONF, make an API call to the C9300 device to determine the description of an interface.

-1. Login to the pod  using RPD
+1. Login to the pod using RDP <br />
 ![](./imgs/login_using_rdp.png)

 1. Within the pod, navigate to http://localhost:8480 or select the short cut in the Firefox browser